Product and Technology Development

 As a multinational company, tesa has 125 years of experience in the development and manufacture of adhesives and in coating technology.
 It has always been an essential part of the company's philosophy to offer innovative products and services.
 Today, tesa generates more than 20% of its sales with adhesive tape solutions that are less than five years old.
 Innovations may arise on quite different levels: By developing in-house technologies, optimizing processes, cooperating with external partners, or saving resources, such as energy and raw materials – and above all through an international network of highly qualified colleagues within the company.

 Just take an adhesive agent, spread it on a carrier material such as foil, fabric, or paper – and add a cover sheet.
 Done!
 At first sight, producing an adhesive tape seems to be a quite simple task: However, many things that look easy to do, actually require a lot of work – and plenty of expertise.
-This is already made evident by the fact that the requirements for adhesive tapes can be extremely different: Some must sustain the highest demands such as cold, heat, rain, and UV radiation for decades when connecting facade elements or solar modules.
+This is already made evident by the fact that the requirements for adhesive tapes can be extremely different: Some must sustain the highest demands such as cold, heat, rain, and UV radiation for decades.
 In other tapes, the adhesive layer matrix must even take on additional functions such as absorbing shocks or conducting electricity.
 The currently thinnest double-sided adhesive tape manufactured by tesa for use in smartphones measures just three micrometers – That's sixteen times finer than a human hair!
 On the other hand, the thickest foamed tesa tapes, which are used, among others, in the construction industry, measure more than 5,000 micrometers, i.e. five millimeters.

 In the industry, tesa has always been recognized as a company that has proven expertise in adhesive and tape design.
 Above all, this includes know-how with regard to polymerization, composition (compounding) and also the modification of existing adhesive systems.
 These core competencies allow us to offer customers from various industries a broad product portfolio based on different technology platforms.